nhorton04/git-interview-baseline/README.md

 See, we can't push all those commits.
 What we need to do instead is isolate our work on `new-feature` into its own copy of our code, so that we have a stable, working version of the application to use until our work on `new-feature` is completed.
 We can do this using a feature in git called branches.

-## Objective 1: Make a branch with `git branch`
+## 1: Make a branch with `git branch`

 To experiment with the collaborative features of git, let's make a repository that we can use as a sandbox.
-To follow along, copy and paste these commands locally.
+To follow along, copy and paste these commands in your command line.

 From our home directory we're going to make a new directory for our mission-critical-application by entering `mkdir <directory name>`.